 Shop the Shops at the Wizarding World of Harry Potter

 We loved Weasley’s Wizard Wheezes of course!
-And if you’re in need of a wand you can visit Ollivander’s for the wand ceremony-there’s a shop in both locations- and I recommend you start this early as well.
-The lines to perform spells can get pretty long, so if you’re planning to buy a wand, do it early to get ahead of the game.
+And if you’re in need of a wand you can visit Ollivander’s for the wand ceremony.
+There’s a shop in both locations- and I recommend you start this early as well.
+The lines to perform spells can get pretty long.
+So if you’re planning to buy a wand, do it early to get ahead of the game.
 If you’re not interested in seeing the wand ceremony (we recommend that you do), you can also buy a wand from various carts throughout the Wizarding World.

+They’re all great and are a nice break from the heat as that area is shaded.
 And don’t miss Knockturn Alley.
-Shop at Bourgin and Bourke’s, perform spells and escape some of those crowds and the heat for a little while.
+You can shop at Bourgin and Bourke’s, and perform spells to escape some of those crowds and the heat for a little while.

 On your way out of Diagon Alley, stop at 12 Grimmauld Place and catch a glimpse of Kreacher peeking out the upstairs window.
 He’s pretty creepy and will peek out every so often when muggles are knocking at his door.

 Take the Train Back and Forth in the Wizarding World of Harry Potter